FAIRmat-Experimental/AreaE_use-cases/optoelectronics/viperlab/readme.md

-This is a folder to contain schemas and ELNs associated with the viperlab project
+This is a folder for schemas and ELNs associated with the viperlab project